the Studio for Southern California History

 As well as hosting a rotating exhibit of Chicano art by local artists.

-Our museum and cultural center is a grass-roots projected which is 100% locally funded by small donations given in the form of ticket sales to our notorious walking and bus history tours; we accept no government or NGO money, no grant or philanthropy funding has ever been taken here.
+Our museum and cultural center is a grass-roots projected which is 100% locally funded by small donations given in the form of ticket sales to our notorious walking and bus history tours; we accept no government or NGO money, no grant or philanthropy, and no special-interest funding has ever been taken here.

 Our founder, Shmuel Gonzales the Barrio Boychik bet on the idea that if he would just articulate the history of the community he is trying to preserve that people would be compelled to repeatedly return and contribute; today our tours are the #1 tour series in Los Angeles.